The Table

 Y O U R T A B L E A W A I T S

-You can experience ‘A Table for the Nation’ at Lichfield Cathedral, where it is in residency until May 2026.
+You can experience ‘A Table for the Nation’ at Blackburn Cathedral, where it is in residency until April 2027.
 The table is accompanied by an insightful exhibition which details the history of the project, Black Oak and our ancient high forests.

-The Fenland Black Oak Table at Lichfield Cathedral
+The Fenland Black Oak Table at Ely Cathedral

 Scale and majesty